 Graham Burgess ’20 entered Kellogg not quite know what he wanted to do.
-“I came from the military and, after discussing some of my interests with my peers in the Veterans Management Association, I decided I’d go down the consulting path,” Burgess says.
-However, it was only after accepting an internship with DaVita in consulting that he realized his love for finance.
+“I came from the military and, after discussing some of my interests with my peers in the Veterans Management Association, I decided I’d go down the general management path,” Burgess says.
+However, it was only after accepting an internship with DaVita in general management that he realized his love for finance.

 “Being a veteran at Kellogg, I was able to talk to Kellogg alums, as well as Kellogg veteran alums who were at the banks and that was where I could be unguarded and candid about what I knew and what I didn’t know,” Burgess says.
 “The Kellogg alumni network and vet network were incredibly important and helped me craft my story.”
 He ultimately secured a full-time role with Lincoln International.

 Leveraging the Kellogg network is at the core of many students’ recruiting stories — even in the unprecedented event of a pandemic.

 In the spring of 2020, Kellogg moved to a completely virtual quarter.
 At this same time, the impact of COVID-19 on recruiting was quickly beginning to emerge.
 Not only did it disrupt the typically in-person format of recruiting, but the economic impact was profound on a wide range of industries and the hiring needs of companies.
 Some students who were offered internships suddenly found themselves with rescinded offers or reduced stipends, for example.

 The Kellogg administration pivoted by designing new initiatives to support students in the recruiting process.
 Kellogg doubled down on the HireKellogg campaign to engage the network of Kellogg alumni to connect students to job opportunities.
 It also launched the Student Assistance Fund, which raised more than $1.2 million to provide stipends for summer internships or supplement reduced compensation due to the pandemic.